 Paid advertising is often a great way to increase traffic and sales as you’re growing and sustaining your online presence.
 But the lingo can be a little confusing if you aren’t used to hearing it every day.
-To help, here’s Lake One’s paid media glossary of terms, including a breakdown of the basic types of paid media to help identify which ones might be a fit for you.
+To help, here’s Lake One’s B2B online advertising glossary, including a breakdown of the basic types of paid media to help identify which ones might be a fit for you.

 Types of Paid Media